 Baptism is a response to salvation

 Baptism isn’t what saves; Jesus’ sacrifice on the cross and our faith in his sacrifice on our behalf save us.
 Baptism is an outward symbol of the inward change that God has already done through the work of the Holy Spirit.
 It’s a public declaration that Jesus has saved.
 We should not confuse the symbol with the invisible change that has already occurred.
 While baptism is an action that is common and even an expected pattern in Acts, there are some individuals — like the man crucified next to Jesus — who expressed faith but were not baptized.
 However, like the Ethiopian man with whom Philip shared the gospel in Acts 8, those who believed seemed eager to be baptized.

 Baptism is not something you need to repeat because of sin

 Maybe you were baptized in the past, but you feel like you’ve messed up too badly or that you haven’t been walking with God for a while.
 You don’t need to be re-baptized to return to God and begin following him again.
 In 1 John 1:9 we find this promise: “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.”
 The act of baptism is not a substitute for continued confession and repentance.
 As you seek to follow Jesus each day, you’re going to sin, but God knew that when he saved you.
-God has provided grace through faith so we don’t need to try and earn his forgiveness.
+God has provided grace through faith so we don’t need to try to earn his forgiveness.

 If you have faith in Jesus, but have not been baptized, we want to encourage you to take that step of faith this weekend at any of our weekend services.